gridxdev/BlueGrid/README.md

 ## 1. BlueGrid Projects

 ### 1.1 Creating a Project
+In BlueGrid, before executing a take-off project, you need to create or open a project.
 Follow these steps to create a new project in BlueGrid:

 1. Open the Starter Window.